Debian/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 {15.0, 30.0} }
 ```

-Associated batch dimension numbers from the 'lhs' and 'rhs' must have the same
+Associated batch dimension numbers from the 'lhs' and 'rhs' must
-dimension number, must be listed in the same order in both arrays, must
-have the same dimension sizes, and must be ordered before contracting and
+have the same dimension sizes.
-non-contracting/non-batch dimension numbers.

 Example with batch dimension numbers (batch size 2, 2x2 matrices):